-VEGETABLE DRYING GUIDE Food Preparation Drying Time Uses Onions Remove skins, tops, and root ends.
-Slice 3/8" thick 6-12 hours Soups, stews and sauces.
+Food Preparation Average Drying Time Uses Garlic Separate and peel cloves.
+6-12 hrs.
+Powder for seasoning.
+Mushrooms Clean with soft brush, don't wash.
+4-10 hrs.
+Rehydrate for soups, meat dishes, omelets or frying.
+Onions Remove skins, tops, and root ends.
+Slice 3/8" thick.
+6-12 hrs.
+Soups, stews and sauces.
 Powder for seasoning salt.
-Package immediately Peas Shell, wash and blanch 5-14 hours Soups, stews and mixed vegetables.
+Package immediately.
+Peas Shell, wash and blanch.
+5-14 hrs.
+Soups, stews and mixed vegetables.
 Peppers Remove stem & seeds.
-Cut into 1/2" pieces 5-12 hours Soups, stews, pizza, meat dishes and seasoning Peppers (hot) Wash, slice or cut in half.
-Remove seeds if you desire a milder pepper 3-20 hours Soups, stews, pizza, and seasoning Potatoes Use white potatoes Peel and slice 3/8" thick Blanch.
-Rinse and dry 6-12 hours Stews, soups and casseroles Tomatoes Wash and slice 3/8" thick or dip in boiling water to loosen skins, then halve or quarter 6-12 hours Soups and stews.
+Cut into 1/2" pieces.
+5-12 hrs.
+Soups, stews, pizza, meat dishes and seasoning.
+Peppers (hot) Wash, slice or cut in half.
+Remove seeds if you desire a milder pepper.
+3-20 hrs.
+Soups, stews, pizza, and seasoning.
+Potatoes Use white potatoes.
+Peel and slice 3/8" thick.
+Blanch.
+Rinse and dry.
+6-12 hrs.
+Stews, soups and casseroles.
+Tomatoes Wash and slice 3/8" circles or dip in boiling water to loosen skins, halve or quarter.
+6-12 hrs.
+Soups and stews.
 Powder in blender and add water for paste or sauce.
-Dry in roll-up form for pizza sauce Zucchini or Squash Wash, remove ends and slice 3/8" thick or grate .Steam if you plan to rehydrate 5-10 hours Breads, chips with dip, soups and casserole.
+Dry in roll-up form for pizza sauce.
+Zucchini or Squash Wash, remove ends and slice 3/8" thick or grate.
+Steam if you plan to rehydrate 5-10 hrs.
+Breads, chips with dip, soups and casserole.
 (1 week shelf life)

-$\ast$ Dry at 95°F (35C) for 2 to 3 hrs., then increase temperature to 125°F (52C) and dry for remaining time.

-\\ Blanch for 5 minutes or until translucent.
-If not steamed long enough, they will turn black during drying and storage.
+- Dry at 90°F for 2 to 3 hrs., then increase temperature to 125°F and dry for remaining time. - Blanch for 5 minutes or until translucent.
+If not steamed long enough, they will turn black during drying and storage. - For information on rehydrating tomato powder and uses, see page 17.